Washington Auto Dealer Bond: A Comprehensive Guide

 At BondExchange, our 40 years of experience, leading technology, and access to markets ensures that we have the knowledge and resources to provide your clients with fast and friendly service whether obtaining quotes or issuing bonds.

 Not an agent?
 Then let us pair you with one!

 Click the above image to find a BX Agent near you

 How Much Does the Washington Auto Dealer Bond Cost?

-The $30,000 Washington Motor Vehicle Dealer surety bond can cost anywhere between $300 to $2,400 per year.
+The $30,000 Washington Motor Vehicle Dealer surety bond can cost anywhere between $300 to $2,400 per year or $30 to $240 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We also offer easy interest-free financing for premiums over $500.
 The chart below offers a quick reference for the approximate bond cost on the $30,000 bond requirement.

 $30,000 Washington Auto Dealer Bond Cost